 - Installable – allows users to create shortcuts on the screen of their phone for easy access.

-- Linkable - can be shared easily using web address (URL) and does not require complex installation processes.
+- Linkable – you can easily share a PWA using a web address (URL) and does not require complex installation processes.

 With all these points, we can conclude that the progressive web application is an approach to developing apps for phones that combine the best of the web and the best of native apps.
 These new web apps are useful for users since the first visit in a web browser, without installing anything else.

 This is the basic concept.
-For more details on the progressive web apps, stay tuned in and we will come to you with more details in the coming posts.
+For more details on the progressive web apps, stay tuned in.
+We will come to you with more details in the coming posts.